amovah/enpeem-search/README.md

 4. `stars`: stars of the package
 5. `version`: version of the package
 6. `url`: URL of the package

+## Contributing, Idea, Issue

+Feel free to fill an issue or create a pull request, I'll check it ASAP.

+Just don't forgot build your code:

+`gulp build`

 ## LICENSE